dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 In order for the `manifest-syncer` to have access to the App Clusters, it needs a kubeconfig.
 We don't want to provide/generate this kubeconfig manually each time we create a new cluster.
 Instead, we want the `manifest syncer` to fix this automaticity without having to change other services.

 The `manifest-syncer` automatically scans its host cluster for secrets generated by Crossplane with a key named: `kube-config`. <!-- need to verify this -->.
-This on its own is not enough because it only gives read-access to the cluster.
+This alone is not enough because it only gives read access to the cluster.
 To gain write access, it scans, fetches secrets generated by ArgoCD, and "steals" its access token to the clusters it is connected to.
 The manifest `manifest-syncer` combines the kubeconfig and access token and gets access to the app clusters in that way.
-This process is done continuously to automatically detect when new app clusters are created.
+This process is done continuously to detect when new app clusters are created automatically.

 One could argue that it is bad practice to build your own small services like this because you need to maintain them yourself - but since the service is self-contained and does not directly interact with other services, it can easily be replaced by a better solution, should a company choose to invest in a more mature solution (like installing a secret-vault).

 # 8. Putting it all together

-Continuing from the _Test Application_-section, we now have all the pieces to run the Quote Application in a multi-environment spanning across multiple cloud-providers.
+Continuing from the _Demonstration Application_-section, we now have all the pieces to run the Quote Application in a multi-environment spanning across multiple cloud-providers.

-For demonstration purposes the Kubernetes clusters will run i GCP while the managed database will run in AWS to show that this kind of setup works across different cloud providers.
-On GCP there will be two environments running: _production_ and _staging_.
+For demonstration purposes, the Kubernetes clusters will run in GCP while the managed database will run in AWS to show that this kind of setup works across different cloud providers.
+On GCP, there will be two environments running: _production_ and _staging_.
 Each environment runs in its own VPN (and subnetwork) and has its own subdomain on GCP.
 Both environments can connect to the database running on AWS.
 This architecture is only for demonstration purposes.
 This paper is not arguing that this is good software architecture.

 <!-- Crossplane resources print -->
-The cloud resources needed for this setup are provisioned through Crossplane and can bee seen on Figur X. Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
+The cloud resources needed for this setup are provisioned through Crossplane and can be seen on Figur X. Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
 Running `kubectl get managed` will print a list of all the resources managed by crossplane.

 <img src="images/crossplane-print-2.png" width="1000" />

-> Figure X: Here we can see that two VPCs (`network.compute.gcp`), two subnets (`subnetwork.compute.gcp`), six DNS records (`resourcerecordset.dns.gcp`), two k8s clusters (`cluster.container.gcp`), and two node pools (`nodepool.container.gcp`) are running on GCP and a single database instance (`rdsinstance.database.aws`) is running on AWS.
+> Figure X: Here we can see that two VPCs (`network.compute.gcp`), two subnets (`subnetwork.compute.gcp`), six DNS records (`resourcerecordset.dns.gcp`), two k8s clusters (`cluster.container.gcp`), and two node pools (`nodepool.container.gcp`) are running on GCP, and a single database instance (`rdsinstance.database.aws`) is running on AWS.

-Combining the objects we saw on Figure X (in the _Test Application_-section) and the Crossplane cloud resources on Figure X we get the following setup:
+Combining the objects we saw in Figure X (in the _Demonstration Application_-section) and the Crossplane cloud resources in Figure X, we get the following setup:

 <img src="images/drawings_quote-setup-cloud-provider-final-k8s.png" width="1000" />

-> Figure X: On this illustration it is shown how the _Test Application_ (described in _Test Application_-section) runs on GCP and accesses a database in AWS.
+> Figure X: This illustration shows how the _Demonstration Application_ (described in _Demonstration Application_-section) runs on GCP and accesses a database in AWS.
 All elements with the Crossplane logo next it are objects/resources provisioned by Crossplane, while all elements with the ArgoCD logo next to it are objects/resources deployed and managed by ArgoCD.
-The text written in _Italic_ are the name of the crossplane-object managed in Kubernetes.
+The text written in _Italic_ is the name of the crossplane-object managed in Kubernetes.
 The names match the objects printed in Figure X.

 <!-- Scaling -->
-The production and staging environment runs completely separate on GCP.
+The production and staging environment runs completely separately on GCP.
 This project makes it possible to (theoretically at least) scale the number of workload-environments to infinity through the `core-cluster` and _IaC_ based _GitOps_.

 <!-- Universal control -->
-All the resources and objects seen on Figure X are managed by ArgoCD and Crossplane, which is running in the Core cluster, acting as a universal control plane for provisioning infrastructure and deploying workload.
+All the resources and objects seen in Figure X are managed by ArgoCD and Crossplane, which is running in the Core cluster, acting as a universal control plane for provisioning infrastructure and deploying workload.

 The following section will describe how to use this implementation of a universal control plane and how a software team would develop and deploy services running in `app clusters` such as production-cluster.

 ## 8.1.
 Use in practice

-So far this paper has explained what control planes are and how one can build an entire infrastructure setup only using kubernetes.
+So far, this paper has explained what control planes are and how one can build an entire infrastructure setup only using Kubernetes.

-The _implementation_-section described how one instance of a system using kubernetes and control planes could look, but we not yet covered how we use the setup after creation.
+The _implementation_-section described how one instance of a system using Kubernetes and control planes could look, but we still need to cover how we use the setup after creation.
 As we know, systems are not built once and never touched again.
 The setup/system needs to be maintainable and modifiable over time.

-It is important to say there is many philosophies and strategies when it comes to deployment of software.
+There are many philosophies and strategies when it comes to the deployment of software.
 This paper gives an example of how to use ArgoCD together with Crossplane, but others may choose to structure their code differently.
-E.g if a user choose to use FluxCD (instead of ArgoCD) and Google's Config Connector, the optimal structure may look very different.
+E.g., if a user chooses to use FluxCD (instead of ArgoCD) and Google's Config Connector, the optimal structure may look very different.

-If we want to convince ourself that this is actually a elegant setup, we fist need to envision how it would be used in practice in a company.
+If we want to convince ourselves that this is actually an elegant setup, we first need to envision how it would be used in practice in a company.
-In this section we will go through some examples of how such a system would work in practice if implemented in a company.
+In this section, I will go through some examples of how such a system would work in practice if implemented in a company.

-*The use-cases are:*
+*The use cases are:*

 - Developer creating a new service with an associated database
 - Deploying a new service version to the multiple cloud environments
-- Spinning up the cluster form scratch
+- Spinning up the cluster from scratch

-> These use-case examples assumes that the folder-structure is the same as described in the _Repository Structure_-section.
+> These use-case examples assume that the folder-structure is the same as described in the _Repository Structure_-section.

-> Keep in mind that many of the tools used in this setup is under active development, so the feature set of these tools may change in future and change the workflows.
+> Keep in mind that many of the tools used in this setup are under active development, so the feature set of these tools may change in the future and change the workflows.

 ### 8.1.1.
 Developer creating a new service with an associated database

 _So how would the workflow be if a developer wants to create a new service with a new database instance?_

 1. The developer creates a _pull request_ to the `core-cluster-gitops-repo` with the YAML describing the database instance and a `syncer` object for distributing the connection details to the database (as explained in _Distributing secrets_-section )
-2. The developer creates a _pull request_ to the `app-cluster-gitops-repo` with the YAML describing all kubernetes objects required.
-This could for instance be YAML describing `ingress`, `service`, and `deployment` as with out test application.
+2. The developer creates a _pull request_ to the `app-cluster-gitops-repo` with the YAML describing all Kubernetes objects required.
+This could, for instance, be YAML describing `ingress`, `service`, and `deployment` as with the demonstration application.

-Depending on the policy for this imaginary company it may be a person from the infrastructure team approving the provisioning of this new database, while it may be a person from the development team approving the normal app related kubernetes resources.
+Depending on the policy for this imaginary company, it may be a person from the infrastructure team approving the provisioning of this new database, while it may be someone from the development team approving the normal app-related Kubernetes resources.

 <img src="images/drawings_repo-pr.png" width="800" />

-> Figure X: This image show how developer create/deploy new services with databases.
+> Figure X: This image shows how the developer creates/deploys new services with databases.

 ### 8.1.2.
 Deploying a new service version to the multiple cloud environments

-_So how would the workflow be if a developer wants to update their service on e.g. the staging cluster?_
+_So, how would the workflow be if a developer wants to update their service on the production/staging cluster?_

-Most ArgoCD resources in this setup is generated using Kustomize.
-Kustomize use a folder pattern, where each configuration for a service is stored in the `overlay` folder.
-I this case the configuration _service A_ for the production environment would be stored in `service-a/overlays/prod/`.
+Most ArgoCD resources in this setup are generated using Kustomize.
+Kustomize uses a folder pattern, where each configuration for a service is stored in the `overlay` folder.
+In this case, the configuration _service A_ for the production environment would be stored in `service-a/overlays/prod/`.

-Lets assume a developer team has a containerized service named: `service-a`.
+Let us assume a developer has a containerized service named: `service-a`.
 When a new version of `service-a` needs to be deployed, the developer creates a new _pull request_ with the committed changes.
-If commits are not on the main/master branch then the build pipeline builds the image and pushes it to e.g. dockerhub with a unique tag.
-In addition to that the pipeline also updates the service version in git-ops controlled repository with all the new tag.
-In this case the build system updates the `kustomization`-file in `/service-a/overlays/stage/` with the newest version that should be deployed to the staging cluster.
+If commits are not on the main/master branch, then the build pipeline builds the image and pushes it to, e.g., Docker Hub with a unique tag.
+In addition, the pipeline also updates the service version in git-ops controlled repository with all the new tags.
+In this case, the build system updates the `kustomization`-file in `/service-a/overlays/stage/` with the newest version that should be deployed to the staging cluster.

-When the changes has been tested on the staging cluster and the PR has been merged into master/main, then the same process begins.
+When the changes have been tested on the staging cluster, and the PR has been merged into master/main, then the same process begins.
 The only difference is that the build-pipeline this time updates the `/service-a/overlays/prod/` instead.

 <img src="images/drawings_image-update.png" width="800" />

 The _Argo Project_ (the organization behind all Argo tools) does not provide any opinionated standardized way of pushing a new commit with the new image tag/version.
-This usually ends up with each organization/team makes their own custom code for doing commit push to the GitOps-synced repo.
+This usually ends up with each organization/team making their own custom code for doing commit push to the GitOps-synced repo.

 ### 8.1.3.
 Spinning up the cluster form scratch

-_So how would the workflow be if an infrastructure engineer wants to spin up the entire setup from scratch?_ Essentially spinning up a core cluster, multiple app clusters and deploying every service/system described in the _managing internal state_-section.
+_So, how would the workflow be if an infrastructure engineer wants to spin up the entire setup from scratch?_ Essentially spinning up a core cluster, multiple app clusters, and deploying every service/system described in the _managing internal state_-section.

 1. Git pull the `scripts-repo`/`bootstrap repo`.
 2. Run `make install-tools` in the root to pull down the dependencies.